-There has been a lot of talk about loan book sales to non-banking entities or investment funds, sometimes called ‘vulture funds’ in recent months and years.
+There has been a lot of talk about loan book sales to non-banking entities or investment funds, sometimes called ‘vulture funds’ in recent months.
 But what does this mean for you?

-Keep reading to find the answer the above queries and more.
+Keep reading to find the answer to the above queries and more.

 What to do if my mortgage is already sold to a Non-Bank Entity?

 First things first, don’t panic – help is available.